 Who Knew?
 DeLorean.
 The truth really is stranger than fiction:

 Back in 1985 the DeLorean car (or DMC 12 to give it its proper name) was something of a global joke.
-Conceived by maverick American car designer John DeLorean, it was manufactured in- of all places- Belfast by a largely inexperienced workforce, with funding given to him by a naively optimistic British Government, who were convinced that the project would- in just a few years- solve the many years of Irish Sectarian Troubles, slash unemployment in Belfast and make a fortune in sales to the lucrative US market.
+Conceived by maverick American car designer John DeLorean, it was manufactured in- believe it or not- Northern Ireland by an inexperienced workforce, with funding given to him by a naively optimistic British Government, who believed the project would- in just a few short years- solve many years of Irish Sectarian Troubles, slash unemployment in Belfast and make a fortune in sales to the lucrative US market.
 What could possibly go wrong?

-Launched amid great fanfare, the woeful build quality and shockingly disappointing performance (the fabled 88mph would have presented quite a struggle for it in reality) and complete lack of badge kudos for a car priced the same as a Porsche 911, meant nobody in their right mind wanted one.
-Unsurprisingly the DeLorean Motor Company collapsed spectacularly after a very short production run.
+Launched amid great fanfare, the woeful build quality, disappointing performance (the fabled 88mph would actually have presented quite a struggle for it) and zero badge kudos, topped off with a Porsche 911 price tag, meant nobody in their right mind wanted one.
+The DeLorean Motor Company collapsed spectacularly after a very short production run.

 But the story doesn’t end there.
 Desperate to raise money to revive his brainchild, DeLorean got involved in what appeared to be a highly lucrative cocaine trafficking deal.
-Unfortunately (for him) it was a set up by the FBI.
-At his subsequent trial, his jaw droppingly outrageous defence- he claimed to have known from the start it was an FBI sting and had been playing along to expose their underhand practices – was accepted by the jury and to everybody’s amazement (not least DeLorean’s own) he was acquitted.
+Bit it wasn’t.
+It was in fact a set up by the FBI.
+At his subsequent trial, his jaw droppingly outrageous defence- he claimed to have known from the start it was an FBI sting and had been playing along for the heck of it – was accepted by the jury and to everybody’s amazement, not least DeLorean’s own, he was acquitted.

-Accounts vary as to how much taxpayers’ money the British Government lost in the DeLorean debacle, but it’s thought to be around £150 million in today’s terms.
+Accounts vary as to how much taxpayers’ money the British Government lost in the DeLorean debacle, but it’s thought to be over £200 million in today’s terms.

 The few DeLorean cars built remained cheap and unwanted for many years, but the cult status acquired by the films rubbed off and today they are valuable and highly prized by car collectors and movie fans alike.